Young Adult Transition Programs

 - Failure to succeed in college or even to finish high school

 - Inability to obtain or to hold a job

 - Substance abuse

 When considering the difficult decision of placing a family member of any age in an out-of-home program, it is important to make certain that the family has the best advice available.
 Oftentimes the family gets only one opportunity to make such a placement and high quality programs can have a substantial economic impact on a family’s finances.
 Therefore, it is essential to get this decision right.
 Making the right decision depends on utilizing the best resources and using the advice from highly qualified educational consultants.

-For additional information about the services offered by Dr. Frances for young adults, please contact Horizon Family Solutions at 303-448-8803.
+For additional information about the services offered, please contact Horizon Family Solutions at 303-448-8803.

 Please note that the programs recommended are all private pay.

 ***When needing homeless / no cost / low cost housing assistance or family placement assistance, please call 2-1-1 from your local area or go to Job Corps – Job Corps is a free education and training program that helps young people learn a career, earn a high school diploma or GED, and find and keep a good job.
 For eligible young people at least 16 years of age that qualify as low income, Job Corps provides the all-around skills needed to succeed in a career and in life.

 When needing homeless help please go to www.housingassistanceonline.com and choose your state for help.
 For Veteran’s ONLY please call 877-424-3838.